open-energy-transition/open-tyndp/doc/faq.rst

 **Q: What is Open-TYNDP?**

-A: Open-TYNDP is an open-source research and innovation project, which is a collaboration between Open Energy Transition (OET) and ENTSO-E. The project aims to explore the option of a complementary open-source tool in the Ten-Year Network Development Plan (TYNDP) by building a workflow based on PyPSA-Eur.
+A: Open-TYNDP is an open-source research and innovation project, which is a collaboration between `Open Energy Transition (OET) <https://openenergytransition.org/>`__ and ENTSO-E. The project aims to explore the option of a complementary open-source tool in the Ten-Year Network Development Plan (TYNDP) by building a workflow based on PyPSA-Eur.
 It provides one streamlined tool for the Scenario Building and the Cost-Benefit Analysis (CBA) of the TYNDP.

 **Q: How does Open-TYNDP relate to PyPSA-Eur?**

-A: Open-TYNDP is a soft-fork of OET/PyPSA-Eur and contains the entire Open-TYNDP project supported by OET, including code, public available data and documentation.
-It builds on the open-source ecosystem of PyPSA and PyPSA-Eur.
+A: Open-TYNDP is a soft-fork of OET/PyPSA-Eur and contains the entire Open-TYNDP project supported by OET, including code and documentation.
+The workflow automatically downloads publicly available data from an archived repository.
+OET/PyPSA-Eur itself is a soft-fork of PyPSA/PyPSA-Eur and builds on the open-source ecosystem of PyPSA.

 **Q: Is Open-TYNDP ready for production use?**

 A: Open-TYNDP is under active development and is not yet feature-complete.
 The current development status and general limitations are important to understand before using the model.
-Please refer to the :doc:`limitations` section for more details.
+Please refer to :doc:`limitations` and :ref:`development-status` for more details.

 **Q: When will Open-TYNDP be ready?**